jay86cn/digitcube/README.md

 ## 🛡️ Declaration

 <span style="color:red">**The temporary license built into this development kit is only used for testing, experience and learning.
-Unable to debug, unable to package and deploy.
-In addition, a free [techUI-lite](https://lite.techui.net/docs/) framework is provided, welcome to download and use** </span>
+Unable to debug, unable to package and deploy. ** </span>

+**In addition, a free [techUI-lite](https://lite.techui.net/docs/) framework is provided, welcome to download and use**

 The files in this development kit are source codes, which can be used for commercial project development only by updating the license.
 For details, please contact the administrator.
 - For authorized users of the advanced version, contact the administrator to update the license and enter the development stage directly.